Parachlamydia acanthamoebae: Pathogenicity

-In Humans
+In humans

 Parachlamydia acanthamoebae has been shown to infect and multiply in simian and human cells.
 Experimental models were able to demonstrate that this bacterium can enter, replicate, and lyse in human macrophages and pneumocytes.
-A study in 2003 examined P. acanthamoebae’s ability to enter and survive in human macrophages.
+A study in 2003 examined P. acanthamoebae's ability to enter and survive in human macrophages.
 These researchers collected human macrophages and placed these cells on growth plates in conjunction with P. acanthamoebae.
 The results for this study showed that after an 8-hour time period, eighty percent of the macrophages incubated with live P. acanthamoebae were infected with an average of 3.8 bacteria and were located in vacuoles.
 Their results also shows that the P. acanthamoebae cells continued to replicate within the macrophages, and eventually caused apoptosis.
 Although research on this bacterium and how it can affect humans is minimal, there are several studies that link P. acanthamoebae to the onset of illnesses in humans.
 The diseases that have been connected to this bacterium primarily affect the respiratory system.
 Research shows that pneumonia, bronchitis, and atherosclerosis are among the most common complications that have arisen from ingestion of this bacterium by humans.
 Although these studies show that P. acanthamoebae is linked to human diseases, researchers have not been able to isolate this bacteria directly from a human.

-Presence in Water Treatment Plants
+Presence in water treatment plants

 In a study that assessed whether different bacteria were present in a water treatment plant, P. acanthamoebae had been found in the river water that fed the water treatment plant that was used in the experiment.
 These researchers looked at the different steps within the water treatment facility, including sand filtration, followed by ozonation, and finally granular activated carbon filtration, also known as GAC.
 They found this bacterium within a biofilm around the GAC.
 From this finding, the researchers concluded that this bacteria was able to bypass the ozonation step of the water treatment, which means it passed through this step inside an undetected Acanthamoeba species.
 This shows that it can protect itself from the harsh conditions in the treatment facility, or that the bacteria itself is resistant to ozonation.

-In Cattle
+In cattle

-P. acanthamoebae has also been implicated as an abortive agent when it is present in Swiss cattle.
+Parachlamydia acanthamoebae has also been implicated as an abortive agent when it is present in Swiss cattle.

 Researchers in Switzerland randomly selected 235 late term abortions in cattle during the breeding season of 2003 and 2004 and used PCR to detect the presence of this bacterium in the sample.
 They found that 43 of the 235 cases tested positive for the presence of P. acanthamoebae.
 Further examination of these positive cases showed that 25 of the 43 cases showed necrotizing placentitis and 35 of the 43 cases were confirmed positive by the presence of the antibody that was elicited against the bacterial infection.
 Not only is this detrimental to the cattle infected with the bacteria, but it also poses a zoonotic risk to humans because handling this aborted material could facilitate the contraction of bronchitis or pneumonia.